pnmtjonahen/sturdy-octo-tribble/README.md

 Inspired by : https://jenkins.io/doc/tutorials/build-a-java-app-with-maven/

-Except that we wont use a file based repository but will use a hosted repository (GOGS)
+Except that we wont use a file based repository but will use a hosted repository (Gogs)

 ### Installation
 To get jenkins installed follow the guide mentioned above.
 After installation and your first pipeline stop jenkins and restart with the following docker command: